Irina Shayk: 2011–2015: Mainstream success

 On Valentine's Day, in an episode of the Late Show with David Letterman, it was revealed via Billboard that Shayk was the covermodel for the 2011 Sports Illustrated Swimsuit Issue.
 This was the fifth time she has been featured in the magazine, but the first time she has been on the cover.
 She is the first Russian to appear on the cover.
 Shayk became the face of swim label Luli Fama's 2011 advertising campaign and look book.
 In 2011, she covered magazines such as Tatler Russia, Twelv, Cosmopolitan Spain, GQ Mexico, Glamour Spain, Amica Italy and appeared on the covered of Elle Spain, the special edition for Christmas.
 She also worked for many brands like Rampage, replacing Bar Refaeli, Replay and XTI.

 As of 2011 she ranked 14th in the "Top 20 Sexiest Models" list on Models.com.
 The same year, she was voted "Sexiest Woman In The World" in the Hungarian magazine Periodika.

 In 2012, she covered Esquire UK, Harper's Bazaar Arabia and Ukraine, Marie Claire Ukraine, Spain and Russia, GQ Germany, Glamour Russia and appeared on 14 Cosmopolitan spring covers worldwide.
 She also covered S Moda Spain and The Sunday Times Style.
 She also did an editorial for Vanity Fair Italy.
 The same year, she has appeared in campaigns for Morellato, Agua Bendita and Blanco.

-In November, Shayk covered Twelv Magazine, Second Issue with fellow Russian model Anne V.

-In the same month, she appeared in an editorial for Vogue Spain December issue working with Mario Testino.
+In November, Shayk covered Twelv Magazine, Second Issue with fellow Russian model Anne V.In the same month, she appeared in an editorial for Vogue Spain December issue working with Mario Testino.

 In February 2013, she covered Vs. magazine with Anne V and the same month she did an editorial for CR Fashion book issue 2 photographed by Bruce Weber and styled by Carine Roitfeld.
 The same month, she did the runway of Jeremy Scott during the New York fashion week.
 In March 2013, she did the runway of Givenchy during the Paris fashion week.
-Also in 2013, Shayk featured several times in Harper's Bazaar US.
-She featured for the second time in CR fashion book issue 3.
-In September, she covered Allure Russia.
+In 2013, she covered Allure Russia.
 She was also the cover model of Vogue Spain, landing her first Vogue cover photographed by Giampaolo Sgura.
 In 2014, she was the placard bearer for the Russian team during the opening ceremony of the 2014 Winter Olympics.

 2016–2022: Transition to high fashion work

-In 2016, she walked in the Victoria's Secret Fashion Show while 6 months pregnant with baby girl Lea de Seine Shayk Cooper.
+In 2016, she walked in the Victoria's Secret Fashion Show while 6 months pregnant.

 In October 2015, she became the new L'Oréal Paris International Spokesperson.

 Sometime between August 2021 and February 2022, Models.com placed her on their list of the New Supers.